jcu-eresearch/plone-user-doc/source/content-creation.rst

     Form Folder
         A special folder that is used to build a form.
 Form folders can have fields, data capture tools, and special pages added to them.
+Forms are especially useful for making a site interactive.

 .. _creating-new-content: